 Times may be tough, but there are solutions.
 You may just need a helping hand and a fresh start.

-Creditors aren’t just trying to collect the amount you borrowed, but an alarming amount of interest/penalty fees on top.
+Creditors aren’t just trying to collect the amount you borrowed, but an alarming amount of interest/penalty fees on top of the principle.
 They won’t even accept a practical payment plan.
 Worse yet, original creditors sell accounts to debt-buying companies you’ve never heard of until you’re harassed or sued by them.
 Once these aggressive debt collectors get a judgment against you, they’ll likely garnish your bank accounts and/or paycheck, and attach a lien on your home.
-Trying to hide from the situation is not a solution and can often make things much worse.
+Trying to hide from the situation simply is not a solution and can often make things much worse.
 If any of this sounds familiar, or you’re struggling to stay afloat, ask yourself – is bankruptcy the best option for me?

 Read More…or call Kelly at 503-847-4329 to talk in person.